You will likely find an answer to your question here.

 once the subscription is activated.
 All of your NGINX configurations stay intact and work fine with GetPageSpeed-supplied packages.

-Simply allocate an Elastic IP and specify it while signing up here.
+For a single EC2 instance without load balancing setup, simply allocate an Elastic IP and specify it while signing up here.

 If more than 3 months passed since your subscription has been set up initially, you can bind it to the new server’s IP address using a simple API call.
 On the new server, run: